 The Montepaschi Group's organisational structure includes a specific unit dedicated to wealth risk management.
 The term "investment services" refers to operations with customers in the area of placement services; order execution, receipt and transmission; proprietary trading; portfolio management; investment advice.
 The risks associated with investment services are directly or indirectly reflective of the risks incurred by customers.
 Therefore, control of these risks is particularly aimed at achieving the twofold objective of protecting customers and preventing any potential repercussions on the Group in terms of operational and reputational risk.

-Within the Parent Bank, the organisational responsibility for overseeing group-wide measurement, monitoring and control activities relative to the financial risks inherent in investment products/services is an integral part of the scope of responsibility of Group integrated Risk Management.
+Within the Parent bank, the organisational responsibility for overseeing group-wide measurement, monitoring and control activities relative to the financial risks inherent in investment products/services is an integral part of the scope of responsibility of Group integrated risk management.
 This is to ensure an efficient centralised governance of the direct and indirect risks which the Group incurs during the course of its operations.
-Within the Risk Management Area of the bank's Risk Management Division, this task is allocated group-wide to the Wealth Risk Management service. .

-"Wealth risk management" focuses on the

-overall set of operational and management processes as well as measurement and monitoring tools/methods used to ensure overall consistency between customers' risk profiles on the one hand, and the risk inherent in investment services/products offered to -or in any case held by- customers on the other.

-All investment products (both Group and third-party), included in the catalogue of products offered to Group customers are subject, within a codified development/ distribution supply-chain management process, to a specific multivariate qualiquantitative risk assessment, including market, credit and liquidity/complexity risk factors.
+Within the Risk Management Area of the bank's risk management division, this task is allocated group-wide to the Wealth risk management service.
+"Wealth risk management" focuses on the overall set of operational and management processes as well as measurement and monitoring tools/methods used to ensure overall consistency between customers' risk profiles on the one hand, and the risk inherent in investment services/products offered to - or in any case held by - customers on the other.
+All investment products (both Group and third-party), included in the catalogue of products offered to Group customers are subject, within a codified development/ distribution supply-chain management process, to a specific multivariate quali-quantitative risk assessment, including market, credit and liquidity/complexity risk factors.
 A consistent quantitative evaluation is also made for financial instruments purchased directly by customers and managed in portfolios under custody.

-Risk assessments are pegged to specific risk classes identified with explanatory keys, which are available to customers in information brochures regarding securities placed and which therefore represent one of the guiding criteria for verifications of appropriateness and compliance provided for by European MiFID regulations, Consob Regulation no. 16190 and Inter-association guidelines governing illiquid financial products of 2009.
-Group customers are also regularly informed over time about changes in the risk of the financial instruments they hold, so as to ensure the necessary informational transparency and facilitate possible decisions aimed at rebalancing the risk profile of investments held.
+Risk assessments are pegged to specific risk classes identified with explanatory keys, which are available to customers in information brochures regarding securities placed and which therefore represent one of the guiding criteria for verifications of appropriateness and compliance provided for by European MIFID regulations, Consob regulation no. 16190 and inter-association guidelines governing illiquid financial products of 2009.